Unveiling Diffusion Models: From Denoising to Generative Art

 - Noise Initialization: Starts with random Gaussian noise, simulating an image obscured by noise.

-- Reverse Process: Iteratively removes noise using predicted noise from the model, gradually reconstructing an image by applying Equation 17-8 (in the original context).
+- Reverse Process: Iteratively removes noise using predicted noise from the model, gradually reconstructing an image by applying the reverse diffusion process.

 - Image Output: Returns generated images resembling the original dataset after the reverse diffusion completes.